 Which Strained Muscles Can Contribute to Tinnitus?

-Any muscle in your body can become stiff, tense, or cramped, but the neck, shoulders, back, and legs are most likely to be affected.
+Any muscle in your body can become stiff, tense, or cramped, but the neck muscles, shoulders, back, and legs are most likely to be affected.
 Ongoing muscular tension in your neck can lead to chronic neck pain, which can in turn lead to tinnitus.
+Those who are experiencing tinnitus are often looking for tinnitus relief and thankfully, tinnitus treatment is available and effective for those who need it.
 People who experience neck pain sometimes experience vertigo (dizziness), tingling hands, headaches, ear popping, and tinnitus.
 Tension can lead to headaches and migraine if your pain is in your shoulders, neck, head, or scalp.

 Cervical Spine Disorders and Conditions